 International - Russian Federation

-(Number and Type of Drug Crimes Known to Authorities) "There were more than 240,000 drug crimes (acquisition, sale, manufacture etc.) registered by the Russian law enforcement agencies in 2006 - a 23 percent increase over 2005.
+(Number and Type of Drug Crimes Known to Authorities in Russia, 2006) "There were more than 240,000 drug crimes (acquisition, sale, manufacture etc.) registered by the Russian law enforcement agencies in 2006 - a 23 percent increase over 2005.

 "Most of the crimes were committed in the large cities and industrial centres such as Moscow, St. Petersburg, Krasnodar, Kemerovo, Samara and Rostov.
 All these regions are located along the major drug trafficking routes.